ng-Classic/ng-classic/aio/content/guide/schematics.md

 An *add schematic* is typically supplied with a library, so that the library can be added to an existing project with `ng add`.
 The `add` command uses your package manager to download new dependencies, and invokes an installation script that is implemented as a schematic.

-For example, the [`@angular-classic/material`](https://material.angular.io/guide/schematics) schematic tells the `add` command to install and set up Angular Material and theming, and register new starter components that can be created with `ng generate`.
+For example, the [`@angular-classic/material`](https://material.angular.io/guide/schematics) schematic tells the `add` command to install and set up Angular ClassicMaterial and theming, and register new starter components that can be created with `ng generate`.
 Look at this one as an example and model for your own add schematic.

-Partner and third party libraries also support the Angular CLI with add schematics.
+Partner and third party libraries also support the Angular ClassicCLI with add schematics.
 For example, `@ng-bootstrap/schematics` adds [ng-bootstrap](https://ng-bootstrap.github.io)  to an app, and  `@clr/angular` installs and sets up [Clarity from VMWare](https://clarity.design/documentation/get-started).

 An *add schematic* can also update a project with configuration changes, add additional dependencies \(such as polyfills\), or scaffold package-specific initialization code.